 What Does ACT Stand For?
 Plus, 10 Free Resources to Help You Ace It.

-When the ACT was first introduced in 1959, its name was an acronym for American College Testing.
+Wondering what “ACT” stands for?
+ACT was an acronym for American College Test and was used when the exam was first introduced in 1959.
 These days, that title has been dropped, and ACT actually no longer stands for anything.
 However, the test has continued to be an important part of the college application process for many students in the U.S.

-Currently, the ACT is developed and administered by a nonprofit organization, ACT Inc. If you’re interested in learning more about the philosophy behind the test, its history, and the ongoing educational research performed by ACT Inc, check out their official website at act.org.
+Now That You Know What the ACT Stands For: Currently, the ACT is developed and administered by a nonprofit organization, ACT Inc. If you’re interested in learning more about the philosophy behind the test, its history, and the ongoing educational research performed by ACT Inc., check out their official website at act.org.

 |Section||Number of Questions||Time|